vasilislasdas/motionretargeting/README.md

 ### Plotting losses

 Copy-paste the file **all_losses.npz** that is generated when training the network, to the *evaluation/* folder.
-Then, assuming you are on the toort folder:
+Then, assuming you are on the root folder:
 ```
 cd evaluation
 python plot_experiments.py